Kelly Meggs

-Kelly Meggs (born January 15, 1969) is an American convicted felon who previously led the Oath Keepers' Florida chapter.
+Kelly Meggs (born January 15, 1969) is an American convicted seditionist who previously led the Oath Keepers' Florida chapter.
 He was found guilty of seditious conspiracy following his forced entry into the United States Capitol during the January 6 United States Capitol attack.
 Meggs was sentenced to 12 years in prison.
 Hours after his second inauguration on 20 January 2025, Donald Trump commuted his sentence to time served.
 On January 24, 2025, he and seven other Oath Keepers were forbidden by the D.C.
 District Court from entering Washington, D.C. and the grounds of the Capitol without the permission of a court order.

 Oath Keepers activities

 Meggs was the leader of the Florida chapter of the alt-right and anti-government Oath Keepers organization.

 Prior to the riot, Meggs discussed a partnership with the Proud Boys and the Three Percenters, another anti-government organization; he declared his intentions on Facebook.

 Meggs entered the United States Capitol during the January 6 United States Capitol attack.
 He led the infamous "stack" formation of Oath Keepers inside the Capitol.